+We show in Section~\ref{sec:domino} how Theorem~\ref{decidomiimpliesfintwO} follows from the following result, Theorem~\ref{decidomiimpliesfintw}, which we believe to be of interest on its own.

-We remark that the proof of Theorem~\ref{decidomiimpliesfintw} actually holds for any finitely-generated group $G$ that has a non-trivial, finitely generated and torsion-free center.
-Therefore, Theorem~\ref{thm:virtnilpdecssitwfinite} holds for such groups too.
-The group $G$ has a decidable domino problem if and only if it is virtually free.
-For details, see Section~\ref{conclu}.
+\begin{theorem} For any finitely generated group $G$ whose center has a non-trivial, finitely generated and torsion-free subgroup, $G$ has a decidable domino problem if and only if $G$ is virtually free. \end{theorem}

+For instance, the direct product of $\Z$ and any other group $G$ fall under the hypothesis of Theorem~\ref{decidomiimpliesfintw}: $\Z\times\{1_G\}$ is a non-trivial, finitely generated and torsion-free subgroup of its center.
+This includes, for example, the direct product of an infinite free Burnside group or of the Grigorchuck group or of a Tarski monster group with $\Z$, which fall outside of the hypothesis of Theorem~\ref{decidomiimpliesfintwO} since they do not have polynomial growth.

-We now give a rough overview of the proof of Theorem~\ref{decidomiimpliesfintw}.
-We start with a group $G$ whose Cayley graphs do not have finite tree-width, our aim is to show that $G$ does not have a decidable domino problem.
+We now give an overview of the proof of Theorem~\ref{decidomiimpliesfintw}.
+We start with a finitely generated group~$G$ that is not virtually free, and whose center has a non-trivial, finitely generated and torsion-free subgroup.
+Our aim is to show that $G$ does not have a decidable domino problem.